Sportsfanfocus.com has no affiliation with Coors Field, the Colorado Rockies, or MLB (info)

 You will, of course, need a game ticket to be able to enter Coors Field and watch batting practice, but you don’t need an additional ticket to be able to watch batting practice.

 If you need tickets for an upcoming Colorado Rockies game, you can read more by visiting our article that discusses buying tickets at Coors Field.
-There are other places to get tickets as well so if our article on Best place to find Rockies tickets might help you as well.
+There are other places to get tickets as well so our article on Best place to find Rockies tickets might help you as well.